opensearch-project/documentation-website/_search-plugins/vector-search.md

 OpenSearch is a comprehensive search platform that supports a variety of data types, including vectors.
 OpenSearch vector database functionality is seamlessly integrated with its generic database function.

-In OpenSearch, you can generate vector embeddings, store these embeddings in an index, and use them for vector search.
+In OpenSearch, you can generate vector embeddings, store those embeddings in an index, and use them for vector search.
 Choose one of the following options:

 - Generate embeddings using a library of your choice before ingesting them into OpenSearch.
 Once you ingest vectors into an index, you can perform a vector similarity search on the vector space.
 For more information, see [Working with embeddings generated outside of OpenSearch](#working-with-embeddings-generated-outside-of-opensearch).
 - Automatically generate embeddings within OpenSearch.
 To use embeddings for semantic search, the ingested text (the corpus) and the query need to be embedded using the same model.
 [Neural search]({{site.url}}{{site.baseurl}}/search-plugins/neural-search/) packages this functionality, eliminating the need to manage the internal details.
 For more information, see [Generating vector embeddings within OpenSearch](#generating-vector-embeddings-within-opensearch).

 ## Working with embeddings generated outside of OpenSearch

-After you generate vector embeddings, upload them into an OpenSearch index and search this index using vector search.
+After you generate vector embeddings, upload them to an OpenSearch index and search the index using vector search.
 For a complete example, see [Example](#example).

 ### k-NN index